marcin10lw/rest-countries-react/README.md

 ## Check out the [Demo](https://marcin10lw.github.io/rest-countries-react/#/countries) 👈

-As always this was an excellent learning opportunity in which I could improve making responsive websites using [React](https://legacy.reactjs.org/) and [React Router](https://reactrouter.com/en/main) and working with API using Redux Toolkit, Redux-saga.
+As always this was an excellent learning opportunity in which I could improve making responsive websites using [React](https://legacy.reactjs.org/) and [React Router](https://reactrouter.com/en/main) and working with API using React Query.

 # 💻 Project Tech Stack: